nschlia/ffmpegfs/README.md

 #### Supported Hardware Acceleration APIs

 These APIs are implemented and tested.
-VAAPI mostly targets at Intel Hardware, but there are other hardware vendors that offer support now.
-MMAL and OpenMAX is supported by Raspberry PI boards.
+VAAPI mostly targets Intel hardware, but there are other hardware vendors that offer support now.
+MMAL and OpenMAX are supported by Raspberry PI boards.

 | API       | Decode | Encode | Description                                     | Details see                                                  |
 | --------- | ------ | ------ | ----------------------------------------------- | ------------------------------------------------------------ |